-Ohio State continues to be a great educational value – rated 26th nationally among public universities for the best value (Kiplinger Personal Finance in 2014) – and we’ve implemented a number of strategies and programs to assist us in keeping it that way, such as Young Scholars, our LASER program for Latino students and the Bell National Resource Center on the African American Male.
+Ohio State continues to be a great educational value – rated 26th nationally among public universities for the best value (Kiplinger Personal Finance in 2014) – and we’ve implemented a number of strategies and programs to assist us in keeping it that way, such as Young Scholars, our LASER program for Latino students and the Bell National Resource Center.

 But to provide access, affordability and excellence, we know we must do more.
 We want to be affordable, we want to be efficient — but as a university, we have to be the very best university we can be.